Families will be empowered to require services that respect and nurture all

 • We value honesty, integrity, and good stewardship of all resources, human and material; in the conduct of both professional and personal business.

-Click here to read more about Our Mothers Voice and Click here to read a brief biography about our mother
+Click here to read more about Our Mothers Voice and Click here to read a brief biography about our mother and here to read about our founder

 In August 2009 our mother was admitted to a nursing facility with symptoms of dementia which could not be controlled in our parents’ home.
 Our mother had been diagnosed with “pre-senile dementia” several years earlier, but had managed at home with our father until a sudden and severe decline in her mental capacity.
 Her speech had been “scrambled” for months, but quickly became very difficult to understand.
 She could not make her needs or thoughts known.
 She was in an unfamiliar environment, with no way to talk to the strangers who were providing care for her.
 Being an assertive woman who had always advocated for the rights for others and for herself, she used the only means available to her – her nonverbal behavior.
 She protested what she did not like or understand by physical resistance, which staff in turn treated as “agitation” and “noncompliance.”
 Her daily existence was an unpleasant experience for her and for her caregivers, the staff of the nursing home.
 Ultimately, she was treated by a medical doctor specializing in gerontological psychiatry, who balanced the production of brain chemicals through the use of medications.
 After several months of difficult experiences, our mother stabilized.
 Her daily life at the nursing facility continued to be a struggle.
 Our mother was used to having activities and experiences which were not a part of the facility’s routine.
 She wanted to do things that were not the way staff had always done things.
 Working with the staff to make changes that would accommodate our mother was challenging; it meant that the things they had “always done,” they were being expected to do in a different way.
 It was a continuing process which was at times difficult for all.
 And meantime, every day, our mother was not having the kind of experience we wanted her to have.